-I have been wanting to return to generative art for many years since my graduate program at ITP - NYU ended in 2015.
-Over the past few months, I decided to revisit an old Processing sketch to create Generative Spirograph prints!
-These prints will be released for sale as a limited release on October 1st - join my email list to find out when the spirograph print collection launches.
+I had been wanting to return to generative art for many years since my graduate program at ITP - NYU ended in 2015.
+In August of 2019, I decided to revisit an old Processing sketch to create Generative Spirograph prints as part of a 100 day project!

-It's been fun transforming this project from an animation I programmed while in grad school to a physical print years later drawn using an Axidraw drawing machine!
+It's been interesting transforming this project from an animation I programmed while in grad school to physical prints drawn years later using an Axidraw pen plotter.

-For those not in the know, generative art is a genre of art that is created programmatically using code.
+Generative art is art that is created programmatically using code.
 Processing is a programming environment many visual artists use that is based in the Java programming language.
 Visual artists like Processing because it makes it easy to make changes to their "sketch" or program, and visually see what is happening.
 Processing also has a lot of programming power!

 Creating art programmatically allows you to make endless permutations of a design.
 There is a high level of precision possible.
-The final art can be interactive or go on forever and ever.
+The final art can be interactive or loop forever and ever.

-The placement of the circles around the central point is determined by the frequency and amplitude of waveforms (trigonometry, anyone?)
+The placement of the shapes around the central point is determined by the frequency and amplitude of modulating different waveforms (trigonometry, anyone?!)
 With manual spirographs, a user is limited in what shapes they can create based on the shape of the gears themselves.
 My program is not limited in this way!

 It's All About Waveforms - and Mathematical Curves

 Spirographs are part of a family of mathematical curves called hypotrochoids.
 These are curves created by tracing a point on a radius of a circle.
-My program creates similar curves by drawing circles rotating around a central point, where the placement of the circles is modulated by waveforms.
+My program creates similar curves by drawing shapes rotating around a central point, where the placement of the shapes is modulated by waveforms.
 Waveforms are a great way to generate patterns mathematically as waveforms repeat over and over.

 Pure waveforms can be created using trigonometry - sine, cosine and tangent calculations for instance.
 The waveform frequency (number of times the waveform repeats in time), and amplitude (the size of the waveform) determines the design, in conjunction with the shapes being drawn.